 I have a more in depth post on how to paint kitchen cabinets in this post, but still wanted to get you started here in this post as well.

 Before you go to Home Depot or Sherwin Williams to pick out your new paint, let’s talk about prep work first.
-Now that you know the various types of paints that can be used, you need to have a game plan on how to actually paint your cabinets.
+Now that you know the various types of paints that can be used, you need to have a game plan on how to actually paint your kitchen cabinets.

 So don’t go picking out a new color just yet!
 To get good results, you’ll need to put in some serious prep work first.
 The end result will be well worth it but these things take time, best not to rush it!

-Step 1: Take Apart Your Kitchen h3
+Step 1: Take Apart Your Kitchen

 If you aren’t a fan of clutter or messes, you are going to hate this project.
 Breathe.
 It will all be put back together again later.
 You’ll need to take apart your entire kitchen.
 That means take all your drawer fronts off, hardware off the drawer fronts, and cabinet doors off the hinges.
-You’ll want to label your cabinets (left, right) so you don’t get them confused.
+You’ll want to label your cabinet doors (left, right) so you don’t get them confused.

 Of course you can get different ones, but it may require some extra elbow grease, wood filler and sanding in the end.
 Now you may be thinking, “There is no way I’m taking my doors off and disturbing my kitchen,” And if that is the case, then you might as well just turn around and not even start the project.
 Yes, you must take the doors off the hinges.
 Yes, you must label the doors.
 Yes, this does make the biggest difference.
-If you don’t, you won’t get a smooth finish or a professional looking outcome.
+If you don’t, you won’t get a professional looking outcome.

 Step 2: Dexter-ize Your Kitchen